Wide-angle Image Rectification: A Survey

 where $\rho$ is the perpendicular distance from the origin to the line and $\theta$ is the angle between the line and the horizontal axis.
 For each line $l_i$ in lines set with enough supporting points in the Hough space, we use $(\theta_i, \rho_i)$ to represent the line parameters.
 In the distorted image, the supporting points of a long straight line are broken into small groups because the line is detected as short pieces.
 After the image rectification, these short lines are connected as a long line that has the maximum number of support points.
 Thus, the loss function in Hough transform-based methods can be formulated as \citep{cucchiara_HoughTransformbasedMethod_2003}: \begin{scriptsize}

 \end{scriptsize} Here, $K$, $\mathbf{\Lambda_i}$, $\mathbf{k}$, $\mathcal{F}_x(\cdot)$, and $\mathcal{F}_y(\cdot)$ have the same meaning as in Eq.~\eqref{eq:line_loss}.

 In practice, due to noise and edge detection errors in the distorted image, $\theta_i$ and $\rho_i$ would not cluster into a point in the Hough space for a curved line.
-To make the Hough tranform adapt the distorted line, distortion parameters are introduced into the hough space \citep{cucchiara_HoughTransformbasedMethod_2003,aleman-flores_WideAngleLensDistortion_2013,aleman-flores_AutomaticLensDistortion_2014,aleman-flores_LineDetectionImages_2014,santana-cedres_InvertibilityEstimationTwoParameter_2015}.
-The Hough transform that incorporates distortion parameter is called the extended Hough transform.
-Considering the computational efficiency and stabilization of the optimization, the dimension of the Hough space should not be too high.
-Therefore, usually only one distortion parameter is used by choosing the one-parameter division model or one-parameter polynomial model as the distortion model.
-Specifically, for the single distortion parameter $k$, its minimum $k_{min}$ and maximum $k_{max}$ are first determined empirically.
-Then, the range $[k_{min}, k_{max}]$ is divided into $n$ steps.
-Next, Hough transform is done for each $k_i=k_{min}+(i-1)\times\delta_k$ (increasing by $\Delta_k=\frac{k_{max}-k_{min}}{n}$ in each iteration).
-Finally, the value corresponding to maximum supporting points (also called voting) in Hough space is chosen as the estimation of $k$ \citep{cucchiara_HoughTransformbasedMethod_2003}.
+To make the Hough transform adapt the distorted line, distortion parameters are introduced into the hough space \citep{cucchiara_HoughTransformbasedMethod_2003,aleman-flores_WideAngleLensDistortion_2013,aleman-flores_AutomaticLensDistortion_2014,aleman-flores_LineDetectionImages_2014,santana-cedres_InvertibilityEstimationTwoParameter_2015}.
+The Hough transform that incorporates distortion parameters is called the extended Hough transform.
+Considering the computational efficiency and stabilization of the optimization, the dimension of the expended Hough space should not be too high.
+Therefore, only one parameter is introduced by choosing the one-parameter division model or one-parameter polynomial model as the distortion model \citep{cucchiara_HoughTransformbasedMethod_2003} in most cases.